-You may enter sections of the passageways, but be warned that even the mildest claustrophobia sufferers will find the tight spaces difficult to handle.
-I bailed out of the tunnel after less than 5mins spent just inside the entrance getting photos, because I didn’t want to go into fully-fledged panic a hundred metres or so in.
-Make sure you take this day trip anyway—there are plenty above-ground exhibits and activities to keep you occupied while others explore below including demonstrations of booby traps used by the Viet Cong and a shooting range.
+You may enter sections of the passageways but be warned that even the mildest claustrophobia sufferers will find the tight spaces difficult to handle.
+I bailed out of the tunnel after less than 5mins spent just inside the entrance getting photos, because I didn’t want to go into full-fledged panic a hundred metres or so in.
+Make sure you take this day trip anyway—there are plenty of above-ground exhibits and activities to keep you occupied while others explore below including demonstrations of booby traps used by the Viet Cong and a shooting range.
 There are two sections of the tunnels open to visitors, Ben Dinh which is closer to HCMC and more frequented by international tourists, and Ben Duoc where more locals go.
 There are tours that combine the tunnels with other attractions in the area such as the Cao Dai Holy See.

 Cao Dai Holy See

-Caodaism was created as a national religion in the 1920’s, by blending various religious beliefs.
+Caodaism was created as a national religion in the 1920s, by blending various religious beliefs.
 The faith borrows from Buddhism, Catholicism, Islam, Confucianism and Taoism among others.
 This curious mix is reflected in the quirky, colourful architecture and interiors of the Cao Dai Great Temple in the town of Tay Ninh.
-The Temple is covered in iconography of the different faiths and spiritual leaders that influence its teachings.
+The Temple is covered in the iconography of the different faiths and spiritual leaders that influence its teachings.
 You can go inside but dress modestly, ensuring your chest, shoulders and knees are covered.
 Services can be quietly observed from a mezzanine inside.
 Cao Dai Holy See tours are usually combined with visits to the nearby Cu Chi Tunnels.

 Cái Bè floating market

-Board a sampan at Cái Bè, 2-hrs drive from Saigon, and float along the Mekong River observing daily life.
+Board a sampan at Cái Bè, a two-hour drive from Saigon, and float along the Mekong River observing daily life.
 Locals wholesale fresh produce, flowers and seafood from boats, as you pass by stilted houses and businesses that spill over the river banks.
 Continue on to the canals of Vinh Long where you will transfer to a smaller boat to visit local orchards, bee farms, coconut candy factories and other cottage industries in the delta.

 Peace, love & inspiring travel,